noteax/hbase-local-docker/README.md

 # hbase-local-docker
-This is the simplified version of HBase for development purposes that uses the local filesystem.
+This is the simplified version of HBase for development purposes that uses the local filesystem instead of HDFS.
 External Zookeeper required for this image, see [image](https://hub.docker.com/_/zookeeper/).

 # Supported tags and respective `Dockerfile` links